brettz9/sync-promise/README.md

 Return a promise that is resolved when all promises in the array has fulfilled.
 If one rejects, the promise is rejected for the same reason.
-Note that, unlike for ES6 promises, at least one of the supplied values in the array must be a promise.

 __Example:__